katiefenn/measuring-css-talk/slides/how-can-parker-help.md

-## How Can Parker Help?
+## How Will Parker Help?

-- Identify immediate problems
-- Highlight trends over time
-- Extensible
-- Automated
+- Provide feedback for code reviews
+- Warn developers when complexity escalates
+- Enable developers to write custom metrics